Bret-ATP/atp_spm_widgets/Strategic Objectives Dashboard Widgets/README.md

 # Strategic OKR Widget Pack (Targetprocess)

-This repository contains 3 custom widgets for visualizing Strategic Objectives and Key Results (OKRs) in Targetprocess dashboards.
+This repository provides a set of custom dashboard widgets for visualizing Strategic Objectives and Key Results (OKRs) in Targetprocess (Apptio Targetprocess).

+The widgets are designed to be **plug-and-play**, require **no configuration**, and include **interactive modal navigation** so you can explore entities directly from dashboards.

 ---

 ## 📦 Included Widgets

+This pack includes 3 widgets:

 - Strategic Objectives Status
 - Strategic Objectives Summary
 - Strategic OKR Summary (Objectives + Key Results)

+### ✅ Shared Capabilities

 All widgets:

 - Use native Strategic Objectives and Key Results data
+- Require no configuration
-- Automatically calculate status from progress (no Status field required)
+- Automatically calculate status from progress
+- Display Key Results nested under Objectives
-- Include preview images (no setup required)
+- Include preview images in the widget picker
+- Support click-through modal navigation

 ---

+## ✨ Interactive Modal Navigation

+You can now click directly on:

+- Strategic Objectives
+- Key Results

+This opens the entity in a modal overlay:

+- Removes left-side navigation (folders/sidebar)
+- Preserves full Targetprocess entity behavior
+- Supports navigation within the modal (tabs, relationships, etc.)
+- Maintains breadcrumbs and back navigation
+- Allows scrolling for large entities
+- Keeps your place on the dashboard when closed

+---

 ## ⚠️ Prerequisites (IMPORTANT)

-Before installing these widgets, your Targetprocess instance must have the OKR Solution enabled.
+Before installing, your Targetprocess instance must have the OKR Solution enabled.

-These widgets rely on:
+These widgets depend on:

 - Strategic Objectives
 - Key Results
 - Progress tracking

-### ✅ How to Check
+### ✅ How to Verify

-1. Click the **gear icon (Settings)**
+1. Click **Settings (gear icon)**
 2. Go to **Solutions / Installed Solutions**
 3. Confirm you see:
    - Strategic Objectives
    - Key Results

-### ❌ If Not Installed
+### ❌ If Missing

 Contact your Targetprocess administrator to enable the OKR Solution.